Office Insurance Malaysia - Essential Coverage for Business Premises and Tenants

 Do I need office insurance if I work from a co-working space?

-The co-working space operator's insurance covers the premises and common areas but not your personal equipment or business liability.
-You should consider all risks insurance for your laptop and equipment, and professional indemnity insurance if you provide professional services to clients.
-Business interruption coverage is optional depending on how dependent you are on the co-working space.
+The operator's insurance covers the premises and common areas but not your personal equipment or business liability.
+Consider all risks for your laptop and equipment, and professional indemnity if you provide professional services to clients.
+Business interruption is optional depending on how dependent you are on the space.

 Can I buy a single policy that covers everything for my office?

-Every office in Malaysia faces fire, theft, liability, and business disruption risks.
-The right insurance package protects your contents, covers your legal liability, and keeps your business running when disaster strikes.
+Every office in Malaysia faces fire, theft, liability, and disruption risks, and most offices lease, which means the landlord's policy protects the building, not your contents or your liability.
+The right package protects your fit-out, covers your liability, and keeps your business running when something goes wrong.